 Quick & Easy

 This is the creamiest gravy I’ve ever tasted.
 And the quickest.
 The secret to rich gravy is turkey drippings, coconut milk, and arrowroot to thicken instantly.
 Turkey gravy doesn’t have to be hard.
-We don’t have to wait while mom stirs over a hot stove for an hour when everyone’s ready to dig in.
-There’s no roux, butter, grains, refined flour, or gmo cornstarch.
-Because we have blenders, something our great-grandmothers never knew!
-I use turkey that’s either non-gmo or organic, to avoid headaches and joint swelling.
-Adjust the quantities to your taste, since turkey drippings vary in thickness and
+We don’t have to wait while mom stirs over a hot stove for an hour and everyone’s ready to dig in.
+There’s no need for a roux,

 This delicious non-alcoholic punch is made from spiced ginger tea, pomegranate, and yes – fermented beets!
 The flavor is exalting, the feeling uplifting and enlivening.
 Warm spiced punch with cinnamon and cloves is a comfort food for me.
 This elixir combines delicious flavor and invigorating medicinal qualities.

 Tonight I was craving a favorite dish I use to love in a certain trattoria near the Pescheria in Venice, Italy – Spaghetti al Salmone con Panna.
 The sublime combination of salmon, cream and fresh pasta makes a smooth, rich, sensational flavor experience.
 This Paleo-adapted version

 Today’s recipe is a new discovery that combines amazing flavor with medicinal healing.
 Fresh lemons and limes are loaded with flavonoids which have antioxidant and anti-cancer properties.
 Pumpkin seeds contain free-radical scavenging phytosterols that boost liver function and – yes – make you feel sexy!